jchailatte/Spacey_Eater/README.md

 ### What is this repository for? ###
 Spacey Eaters
 A mobile game that is simulating WarioWare

+Note:
+We had 10 minigames which all worked on Unity but b/c of errors (mostly permission stuff)
+after building onto the phone, we removed 5 of them.

 ### Assets ###